Broken bones, comas, paralysis, and even death are all potential outcomes of playing some of the world’s most dangerous sports.

 Big wave surfing is a discipline of surfing in which surfing maestros paddle into or are towed onto waves of the height of at least 20 feet.
 The most coveted crown is to ride an intimidating 100-foot wave which offers a prize a $100,000.

-Some of the biggest hazards of this sport include drowning and being pulled into the water by the current or even have the head smashed against the hidden underwater rocks.
+Some of the biggest hazards of this sport include drowning and being pulled into the water by the current or even getting smashed against the hidden underwater rocks.

-It is also not impossible to get whacked by the gun, which is the surfing board.
+It is also not impossible to get whacked by the surfing board, even in normal surf conditions.

 Street luge is a lot like skateboarding, except the rider is in a supine position on the luge board or sled, as he dashes down a paved road or course at extremely high speed.